msylvestre/workbench/README.md

   - Run the rails command line: `rails console`
   - Run `Account.update_all(state: "active")`
   - Then exit the rails console and exit the container.
-  - Stop and restart it.
+  - Rester the Barong container.

 #### Peatio